sindresorhus/ora/readme.md

 Type: `boolean`<br>
 Default: `false`

-Force enabling of the spinner regardless of the `stream` not being run inside a TTY context and/or in a CI environment.
+Force enabling or disabling of the spinner.
+If not specified, the spinner will enable if the `stream` being run inside a TTY context and/or in a CI environment.

 ### Instance